mpld3/mpld3/CONTRIBUTING.md

 Currently, mpld3 has three different levels of testing, though we hope to streamline this in the future:

 - There are automated JavaScript tests using [vows](https://www.npmjs.org/package/vows).
 These should be run if you modify the JavaScript code.
-- There are automated Python tests using [nose](http://nose.readthedocs.org).
+- There are automated Python tests using [nose2](https://docs.nose2.io/en/latest/).
 These should be run if you modify the Python code.
 - There are manual plot tests using the ``visualize_tests.py`` script in the repository.
 These should be run if either the Python or JavaScript code is modified.

-### Testing Python with nose
+### Testing Python with nose2

 There is a set of non-comprehensive unit tests for the Python code which can be run with the command:

-    [~]$ nosetests mpld3
+    [~]$ nose2 mpld3

-To run these, you will need to install the [nose](http://nose.readthedocs.org) test suite, which can be done by running
+To run these, you will need to install the [nose2](https://docs.nose2.io/en/latest/) test suite, which can be done by running

-    [~]$ pip install nose
+    [~]$ pip install nose2

 These tests are in various directories within the Python source tree, for example ``mpld3/mplexporter/tests/`` In addition to running nosetests, you should check any Python modifications using the ``visualize_tests.py`` script, described below.